heptarch/heptarch.github.io/drafts/demon.md

  even the bronze likeness of George
  Stephenson, that commanding and self-willed Patrician of the Rail, sound asleep.
  There is a harrowing, low-pitched screech, but it is muffled by vapour.
- The stationmaster turns in his chair, mutters an imprecation, then continues dreaming of rarebit and hot rum.
+ The stationmaster turns in his chair, mutters an imprecation upon cheese, then continues dreaming of rarebit and hot rum.

 <!--In the tunnels beneath Euston Square, a wormhole winks out of existence.-->